mtgjson/mtgjson-website/CONTRIBUTING.md

 > **Introduced:** `v4.0.0`
 > **Attributes:** <i>optional</i>

+One import distinction that is not clear is that every line must end in two spaces to allow for best new line formatting

 ### Using Frontmatter
 Frontmatter is config that begins each markdown file to configuration a few things about that "route".
 Such configuration is HTML Head data, Vue component data and state, and Plugin configuration.